PHOENIX – The 7th Annual Border Security Expo kicked off in Phoenix Tuesday.

 The expo also attracts companies to show off their cutting-edge technology and how it can be used to keep our borders safe.

-There’s a wide variety of items on display from off-road vehicles, to high-tech surveillance cameras to self-warming food.
+There’s a wide variety of items on display from off-road vehicles, to high-tech automatic license Plate recognition (ALPR) surveillance cameras to self-warming food.

-On Tuesday morning the company, Platesmart, showed an ABC News crew how it’s software program works.
+On Tuesday morning the company, PlateSmart, showed an ABC News crew how its ALPR software program works.

-It can be connected with any kind of camera and scans license plates from every state and even other countries.
+It can be connected with any kind of camera and performs License Plate Recognition (LPR) scans on license plates from every state and even other countries.

-The software can detect suspicious vehicles, amber alerts even criminals.
+The software can detect suspicious vehicles, amber alerts even criminals and is crucial in Counter-terrorism efforts.

-It’s currently being used by law enforcement officials, universities and airports.
+It’s currently being used by law enforcement officials, private security, universities, and airports.